 - Anxiety can also be accompanied by muscular tension, restlessness, fatigue, and problems with concentration.

-- Occupational therapy is very helpful for you if you are experiencing anxiety.
-Immersion into meaningful occupation is not only enjoyable but also calming, which empowers you and gives you control over your anxiety.
+- Counselling with cognitive behavioral therapy is very helpful for you if you are experiencing anxiety.
+Immersion into meaningful occupation is another management technique for calming, which empowers you and gives control over your anxiety.
+Mindfulness and yoga are also useful for bringing awareness back to the body and recognition that when the mind is quieted the body can feel at greater relaxation.